 Fixed rate home loans are loans where the interest rate is set for the fixed term chosen.
 Loan terms can usually be set between 1-10 years – depending on the lender – and locking in a fixed rate means that your monthly repayments will remain the same for the duration of the term.

 So, what are the benefits of a fixed rate home loan?
-Well, you’re protected against interest rate rises – and we’ve seen a lot of these over the last year – and you’ll know exactly how much you must repay each month.
+Well, you’re protected against interest rate rises – and we’ve seen a lot of these over the last couple of years – and you’ll know exactly how much you must repay each month.
 Although this is positive when rates have increased (or are likely to increase further), it also means that if interest rates are reduced your repayments won’t change and you won’t benefit from the lower rates.

 When comparing a fixed rate with a variable loan you’ve probably noticed that variable loans come packaged with some additional features like redraw facilities and offset accounts.
 The different features are worth considering when choosing between the two options, especially as you may be able to make unlimited extra repayments with one, but not the other – and these differences will vary from lender to lender too!